-In terms of the Knowledge Economy Index (KEI) South Africa is rated 5.55.
+In terms of the Knowledge Economy Index (KEI) South Africa was rated 5.55 in 2008 and in 2012 was sitting 5.21.
 The KEI takes into account whether the environment is conducive for knowledge to be used effectively for economic development.
 It is an aggregate index that represents the overall level of development of a country or region towards the Knowledge Economy.
 The KEI is calculated based on the average of the normalized performance scores of a country or region on all 4 pillars related to the knowledge economy - economic incentive and institutional regime, education and human resources, the innovation system and ICT.
-South Africa scores as follows: Knowledge Index (5.47); Economic Incentive Regime (5.81); Innovation (6.92); Education (4.51) and ICT (4.98)
+South Africa scores as follows: Knowledge Index (5.11); Economic Incentive Regime (5.49); Innovation (6.89); Education (4.87) and ICT (3.58)